 To make it extra simple, I used a tangerine lemonade as the base for my punch.
 Because the holidays are stressful enough already, right?
 So we'll take any opportunity to cut down on prep time.

 My favorite thing about this cocktail is that it’s perfect for a crowd.
 Not only does it scale up well but it tastes great once the flavors have had a chance to come together.
-Simply mix everything, except the champagne, in a large bowl ahead of time, then pour in the champagne right before the festivities kick off.
+Simply mix everything except the champagne, pomegranate seeds, and thyme in a large bowl and put it in the refrigerator for a couple of hours or overnight.

 - 1 cup pomegranate juice

 - Pomegranate seeds and thyme sprigs for garnish

 - Combine all ingredients in a large punch bowl or divide among several large pitchers

 - Serve over ice and garnish with extra pomegranate seeds and thyme sprigs